Along the Line

 The railway crosses the River Nene for the second time on Lynch Bridge.
 There is a speed restriction for trains over the bridge due to restricted clearances for continental rolling stock.

 The line now enters a wooded cutting and climbs gradually through Alwalton Lynch before descending gently to Ham Lane level crossing.
 Ham Lane was once just a farm access road but is now the main access to Ferry Meadows.
-To handle the extra traffic without undue delay the Railway installed a continental type crossing controlled by automatic flashing lights.
+To handle the extra traffic without undue delay the NVR installed a continental type crossing controlled by automatic flashing lights.

 Over Ham Lane crossing is Ferry Meadows station, serving the central area of the Country Park.
 This is an excellent point for passengers to break their journey on the Nene Valley Railway to explore the park.
 Within a few hundred yards of the station are the park offices, information centre, snack bar and toilets.
-There is a large caravan and camping area, play areas for children as well as a miniature steam railway, which runs from the information centre to Overton Lake sailing club.
+There is a large caravan and camping area, play areas for children as well as a miniature railway, which runs from the information centre to Overton Lake sailing club.

 Ferry Meadows is built on the site of Overton (later Orton Waterville) station, which was closed in 1942.
 The station building is the original Great Northern Goods office from Fletton Yard, which was moved brick by brick and re-erected at Ferry Meadows.

-Beyond Ferry Meadows the railway runs on an embankment between flood meadows, curving gradually to the north-east, passing the headquarters of the cruising club.
+Beyond Ferry Meadows the railway runs on an embankment between flood meadows, curving gradually to the north-east, passing the headquarters of the Peterborough Yacht Club.
 After one mile it enters Orton Mere station, which was built by the Railway partially under the bridge carrying Nene Parkway, and has good access from all parts of Peterborough.
 A footpath crosses the river at the locks known as Orton Staunch, which gives access to Thorpe Wood golf course, which is built over the site of a Roman fort covering 27 acres.
-As many as 2,500 soldiers were stationed here between 44 and 65 AD.
+As many as 2,500 Roman soldiers were stationed here between 44 and 65 AD.

 As the train runs into Peterborough Nene Valley station, opened in 1986, it passes a signal-box, which came from Welland Bridge in Spalding.
 The entire area between the station and the river was once the site of the London & North Western Railway Woodston Locomotive Shed, which closed in 1932.